CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Now you should have a high-level overview of what phases the Xcode build system goes through when the build is started.

 ## Conclusion
-I hope this chapter provided a clear understanding of the essential differences between static and dynamic libraries as well as some examples of how to examine them.
+I hope this chapter provided a clear understanding of the essential differences between static and dynamic libraries as well as provided some clear examples showing to examine them.
 It was quite a lot to grasp, so now it's time for a double shot of espresso or any kind of preferable refreshment.

 I would highly recommend to deep dive into this topic even more.
 Here are some resources I would recommend;